Updated: Mar 15

 Genes play a major role in predicting how your body regulates the hormones that impact your mood.
 Diet alone cannot cure mental and emotional health issues.

-Vegetarianism might help keep your hormones balanced but lead to uncomfortable deficiency for your neighbor.
+Vegetarianism might help keep your hormones balanced but lead to uncomfortable deficiency for your neighbour.
 Experts suggest it's important to look at family history, genetics, and lifestyle as a whole to determine which diet will keep you in the best mood.

 Food Quality Matters